 - Grilled Beef Tenderloin Roast Recipe with Fresh Herb Crust

 - Mini Cornbread Bites

 Beef Wellington Turnover with Sweet Chili Wine Sauce

 Beef Wellington Turnovers

-- 17.3 oz Package Pepperidge Farm Puff Pastry (use both sheets)
+- 17.3 ounce Package Pepperidge Farm Puff Pastry, thawed, use both sheets

-- 12 oz Sirloin, thinly sliced and chopped fine (can substitute with ground beef)
+- 12 ounces Sirloin, thinly sliced and chopped fine (can substitute with ground beef or leftover steak)

 - Salt & Black Pepper, to taste

 - 1 tablespoon Minced Garlic

 - ½ tablespoon Soy Sauce